Australia introduces new laws targeting online trolls | DW | 28.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-New legislation is intended to hold social media giants accountable by forcing them to reveal the identity of anonymous online bullies posting defamatory material.
+New legislation is intended to hold social media giants accountable by forcing them to reveal the identity of anonymous online bullies who post defamatory material.

 "Social media can too often be a cowards' palace, where the anonymous can bully, harass and ruin lives without consequence," Morrison said in a press statement.